MortenBlorstad/MoJo/README.md

 - `hierarchical/world_model/` contains the code for the world model, HRSSM.
 (Learning Latent Dynamic Robust Representations for World Models, Sun et al.)
 - `hierarchical/director` contains the code for the hierarchical agent, Director.
 (Deep Hierarchical Planning from Pixels, Hafner et al.)

+### Group work and individual implementation
+As agreed with Nello, due to the complexity of our solution, all parts of the project have been implemented as group work.